mattcit/pokeredpure/README.md

 **POKEMON**
 - Early game Pokemon selection is bad
   - Example: Every time you start a new game, you're either forced to catch and use Pidgeys/Rattatas etc, or to just avoid catching any other Pokemon until later in the game when there are more options
-  - Solution: Add more wild Pokemon variety to early game routes
+  - Solution: Add more wild Pokemon variety to early game routes (within reason)
 - You can't complete the Pokedex without trading
-  - Solution: Make all 151 Pokemon available without trading (includes changing trade evolutions)
+  - Solution: Make all 151 Pokemon available without trading (includes changing trade evolutions to level up evolutions)

 **MOVES**
-- Most Pokemon have terrible movesets (especially low level Pokemon)
+- Many Pokemon have terrible movesets (especially low level Pokemon)
   - Example: Most low level Pokemon don't even know any STAB moves, making early game battles super boring
   - Solution: Update all Pokemon movesets so that every Pokemon starts with a low level STAB move, and will always learn better STAB moves as they level up
 - Moves are not balanced between Types